nonoza/Wunderman-Thompson-SA/adobe-target-scripts/README.md

 ## Overview

 This repository contains resources and scripts to enable A/B testing and implement personalized experience activities using Adobe Target.
-Adobe Target empowers marketers and developers to deliver targeted and personalized content to enhance user engagement and conversion rates.
+Adobe Target empowers marketers and developers to deliver targeted and personalized content to enhance user engagement and conversion rates.Each script aligns with Jira tickets created for various tests.

 ## Clients
 The examination was conducted using Ford Motor Company as the subject, and it encompassed evaluations across all markets, spanning various countries.